igrega348/xray_projection_render/README.md

 Many options can be used to control the output.
 A few examples are:
 `--resolution`, `--density_multiplier`, `--text_progress`, `-v`.
 Two key parameters which specify the field of view and distance of the equivalent camera are `--fov` and `-R`.
+The polar angle (elevation angle) of the camera can be controlled in three ways:
+1. Default: Fixed at 90° (horizontal plane)
+2. Random angles: Use `--out_of_plane` to generate projections at random elevation angles
+3. Custom angle: Use `--polar_angle` to set a specific elevation angle in degrees (cannot be used with `--out_of_plane`)

-Setting `--out_of_plane` will generate a projection at random elevation angles.
-While this is not typical for X-ray computed tomography, it can be useful as a test set for the evaluation of NeRF reconstruction.
+While random angles are not typical for X-ray computed tomography, they can be useful as a test set for the evaluation of NeRF reconstruction.

 ### Hierarchical integration (ray tracing)